cpcobb/cpcobb.deathgrindfreak.io/join-us.md

 **Clan Shield:** Green/Black

 No rushed bases.
-If you can't use clash caller please don't join. <br/> To avoid scouts we do not accept Jedi requests on prep/war days to avoid scouts. <br/> Trophy level is 1400 but there is no trophy level requirement.
+If you can't use clash caller please don't join. <br/> To avoid scouts we do not accept Jedi requests on prep/war days. <br/> Trophy level is 1400 to join, but there is no trophy level requirement.

 Joining the Ganja Jedi requires a minimum of: <br/>
 *TH8:*  Level 2+ Dragons, Golem, and Lvl 5+ Barb King <br/>